 Keep science-lovers engaged at museums

-Throw in some educational interactive fun with a visit to the Science Museum - CosmoCaixa, where kids (and adults) can learn about science through hands-on activities.
+Throw in some educational interactive fun for the whole family with a visit to the Catalan Science Museum - CosmoCaixa, where kids (and adults) can learn about science through hands-on activities.
 The variety of permanent and temporary exhibitions include "Flooded Forest," which recreates an Amazonian rainforest ecosystem complete with piranhas, crocodiles and plant specials, along with "Geological Wall," which illustrates the world's different geological structures through seven sections of real rock.

 Pro tip: While you'll likely be fascinated with what the museum holds, be sure to look around at the building itself—a stunning example of modernista architecture built between 1904 and 1909.